btdevdocs/btdevdocs.github.io/CitizenDeveloper.md

 # Citizen Developer

-Developer-in-training role performing limited-scale development activities or working to elevate skills into a junior developer role
+Developer-in-training role performing limited-scale development activities or working to elevate skills into a developer role

 ## Recommended Training